 Reflow Master Pro is WiFi enabled, and once WiFi is setup, you will have access to a browser interface to add, edit and remove reflow paste profiles and bake profiles as well as alter all of the settings via the built-in web server... but that's just the beginning!

-Runtime tuning allows you to tweak Classic and PID settings for Reflow and Bake modes live, while your RMP is running!
+Runtime tuning allows you to tweak Classic and PID settings for Reflow, Bake & Device Test modes live, while your RMP is running!

 RMP has a beautiful and easy to follow graphical display during the reflow process.